bellawatt/electric-rate-engine/README.md

 The `Demand` billing determinant computes values based on maximum demand within a specified period (e.g. monthly, daily, annual).
 It supports:

-* Tiered billing determinants, with per-month min/max values for each tier
+* Tiered billing determinants, with min/max values for each tier

 * Averaging, such as taking the top 3 daily peaks per month